 Directors, officers and employees who are aware of any contravention of this Code are expected to report the matter promptly to their supervisor or other appropriate ATCO authority.

-ATCO Group is a worldwide organization of companies engaged in Structures & Logistics, Utilities and Energy.
-More information about ATCO can be found on its website at www.atco.com.
+ATCO is a diversified global corporation delivering service excellence and innovative business solutions in Structures & Logistics, Electricity, Pipelines & Liquids, and Retail Energy.
+More information about ATCO can be found on www.ATCO.com.